 Best less-expensive small outdoor heater

 Mr. Heater makes this even tinier model that’s only about a foot tall.
-It uses a one-pound canister (which lasts about five and a half hours) and radiates 3,800 BTUs of heat, meaning it’s probably a better choice for a two-person stoop sit.
+It uses a one-pound canister (which lasts about five and a half hours) and radiates 3,800 BTUs of heat, meaning it’s probably a better choice for a stoop sit.
+Strategist writer Katherine Gillespie bought this compact style last winter to save space while car camping and found it plenty warm enough for two people sitting outdoors but probably not ideal for larger groups.
 Like the regular Buddy, the Little Buddy has an automatic-shut-off feature in case it tips over.

 Best extra-powerful small outdoor heater